 - The Federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has passed.
 It includes the Economic Impact Payment to individuals and their families, Unemployment Insurance benefit enhancements and eligibility expansions, food assistance, homeowner and renter protections, small business relief, energy assistance, student loan relief, and more.
 To learn more about the resources made available through this legislation, visit the Families First COVID-19 Constituent Service Resources Toolkit.
 Additional information about assistance in California is available at https://covid19.ca.gov/.

-- In addition to traditional SBA funding programs, the CARES Act established several new temporary programs to address the COVID-19 outbreak, including the Paycheck Protection Program, EIDL Loan Advances, SBA Bridge Loans and SBA Debt Relief.
+- In addition to traditional Small Business Administration funding programs, the CARES Act established several new temporary programs to address the COVID-19 outbreak, including the Paycheck Protection Program and EIDL Loan Advances.
+Additional assistance from SBA can be found here.

 - Pandemic Unemployment Assistance (PUA) has been set up through the CARES Act to help those who are unemployed or partially unemployed due to COVID-19, but are not eligible for regular unemployment.
 If you are an independent contractor or self-employed, if you don’t have sufficient work history, or if you exhausted your regular and extended Unemployment Insurance benefits, you may be eligible.
 Claims can be backdated back to Feb.
 1st so they will not forego any payments that are due to them.